A Breakthrough in Construction Material Procurement

 One example is the construction industry, a well-established yet traditional industry in Hong Kong.

 The construction industry has been most criticized for its over-reliance on labour.
-In the construction industry, as a traditional industry, a huge number of works are performed offline and rely on physical labour and paper-based records, which result in complicated steps and can easily cause errors in information.
-In the current era of big data analysis, this operations model provides inadequate support, especially for the procurement of construction materials.
+In the construction industry, as a traditional industry, a huge number of works are performed offline and rely on physical labour and paper-based records, which result in complicated steps and can easily cause errors in the information.
+In the current era of big data analysis, this operations model provides inadequate support, especially for the procurement and management of construction materials.

 Mr. Lam Wai Hung, Roy, the person-in-charge of Mattex Asia Development Limited (“Mattex Asia”), a member company of Asia Allied Infrastructure Holdings Limited (stock code 00711.HK), said that, traditionally, the procurement and management of construction materials has been performed offline.
 However, there has always been missing or incomplete information.
-Moreover, the traditional procurement process is complicated and uses telephone and email as the means of communication.
+Moreover, the traditional construction material procurement and management process is complicated and uses telephone and email as the means of communication.
 This wastes considerable time on communicating back and forth, from price quotation to order confirmation.

 Mattext Asia’s eMAT platform provides customized advice through data computing

-Furthermore, eMAT can also help customers to identify the materials required by their projects and thus can provide data of every single project for their reference.
+Furthermore, eMAT can also help customers to identify the construction materials required by their projects and thus can provide data of every single project for their reference.
 Roy said, “e-MAT records customers’ order information.
 Through data analysis, it can identify the materials required for each project and forecast the quantity of materials needed, and then provide customized advice to customers in terms of material ordering.
 The platform also reminds customers when they need to order materials to avoid project delays.”
 At present, all data information is recorded and analyzed in order to monitor the material price movement and transportation time, so that customers can effectively set the future project direction and schedule.

 Industry pioneers to lead the industry reform

 Currently, eMAT is providing services to dozens of users, including Chun Wo Construction.
-Roy said, “The material procurement in the industry has been performing in a very traditional way.
+Roy said, “The construction material procurement and management in the industry has been performing in a very traditional way.
 Everyone is already used to the existing pattern.
 Hence, it is not easy to change the whole procurement process.
 However, a pioneer is needed to take the lead in the reform, and Mattex Asia is that pioneer.”
 To promote the widespread use of the system, Mattex Asia has developed a mobile APP which allows customers to quickly access information.
 Even though customers may be in different places, by turning on their mobile phone, all the information can be clearly viewed, enabling them to track orders easily and avoid duplicate orders of materials.